Maude Edwards: Maude Edwards on her own - "a sufficient witness in herself"

 When the court had finally cleared, the Sheriff then directed a question to the Clerk of the Court to which Edwards responded.

 The Sheriff replied "I am not talking to you."

 'But I am speaking to you,' replied Miss Edwards, 'and that makes all the difference.
 One day we shall sit in judgment on you.
 This is nothing but a Star Chamber.
 What about Arabella Scott?
 Why is she being forcibly fed?
 I am going to talk all day, and it will do you good.'

-The first witness was called, but was all but inaudible owing to Miss Edward's protests.
+The first witness was called, but was all but inaudible owing to Miss Edwards' protests.
 Subsequent witnesses had to give their evidence standing close beside the jury.
 When it came time for the case for the defence to be heard, Edwards was asked if she had any witness for her defence.
 She replied that she had none, and that she was sufficient witness in herself.

-The jury returned a verdict of guilty, and Sheriff-Principal Maconochie passed sentence of three month's imprisonment.
+The jury returned a verdict of guilty, and Sheriff-Principal Maconochie passed sentence of three months imprisonment.

 Miss Edwards cried that neither three months nor fifty years' sentence would make any difference to her.
 She was taken to Calton Gaol, where pickets were already stationed.
 Within three hours, however, she was removed to Perth Prison.